-The trees shall be maintained for a period of 5 years.
-During this time, any trees that are removed, die or are seriously retarded shall be replaced during the next planting season with others of similar sizes and species unless the Local Planning Authority gives written consent to any variation.
-If any trees fail more than once they shall continue to be replaced on an annual basis until the end of the 5-year maintenance period.
+The soft landscaping scheme approved under condition 4 shall be carried out concurrently with the development hereby permitted and shall be completed no later than the first planting season following the completion of the development.
+The landscaping shall be maintained for a period of 5 years.
+During this time, any trees, shrubs or other plants which are removed, die or are seriously retarded shall be replaced during the next planting season with others of similar sizes and species unless the Local Planning Authority gives written consent to any variation.
+If any plants fail more than once they shall continue to be replaced on an annual basis until the end of the 5-year maintenance period.
+The hard landscaping shall be completed prior to the first use of the development hereby permitted